CI/CD and Releases#

 Release Process#

-2. Do make sign-mac or make sign-windows to run the signing logic.
-For signing on mac, you must have a valid Apple Developer signing certificate tied to a paid Apple Developer Program account.
-For signing on windows, you must have a windows code signing certificate.
-This is tied to an individual or a legal entity.
+For signing on macOS, you must have a valid Apple Developer signing certificate tied to a paid Apple Developer Program account.
+For signing on Windows, you must have a Windows code signing certificate, tied to an individual or a legal entity.

 a.
-If you do code sign your own distribution, please do not present it to others as a official WISER release unless you have been explicitly allowed to do so for a specific release.
+If you code-sign your own distribution, do not present it to others as an official WISER release unless you have been explicitly allowed to for a specific release.

-7. Finally, if have the permissions to, then you should send an email to wiser-announce@caltech.edu to announce a new release of WISER with a summary of what is in the release.
-If you don’t have permission to, reach out to someone who does with the email you want them to send.
+11. Announce — if you have permission, email wiser-announce@caltech.edu with a summary of the release.
+If not, reach out to someone who does with the email you want sent.

 Note: This process can only be done by a maintainer with access to all of these resources.
 This intentionally limits who can do official WISER releases.
 If the community thinks that an official WISER release should be done, please reach out to the maintainers.